Fire and Police

 This is a free, confidential service run by the Department of Public Health.
 Call this number first if someone eats or drinks anything that might be poison.
 It is important to have information about the substance or medication ready.
 The hotline operators have access to interpreters in many different languages.

-This is a free information and referral service which helps find the right agency or program to meet a variety of needs related to child care, education, employment, family, finances, health, housing, legal issues, recreation, and emotional support.
+This is a free information and referral service available 24/7, which helps find the right agency or program to meet a variety of needs related to child care, education, employment, family, finances, health, housing, legal issues, recreation, immigration, and emotional support.
+Available in English or 180 other languages.